michaelmosmann/silk/userguide/intro.md

 Thereby the nessessary cast is kept in one place.
 This type-system workaround can be adapted to also have the same convenience for application specific generic types.

 ### Describe Instances
-Dependency injection is instance based in Silk.
+Dependency injection is instance based in silk.
 Hence multiple instances of the same `Type` (full generic) are distinguished by their `Name` as well.
 The `Instance` value object models this combination of `Type` and `Name`.
 When binding the _name_ can be omitted but internally this uses the `Name.DEFAULT` for those binds.

 ## <a id="customise"></a>Customise the Binding Process
-Out of the box Silk uses simple robust strategies to draw the connection between bindings and the application classes.
+Out of the box silk uses simple robust strategies to draw the connection between bindings and the application classes.

 ### Customise Object Creation
 A `Inspector` is used to decide which `Constructor` is used to create instances of a type and what `Method` implements a particular `Factory` method.
-Espeially when changing to Silk from e.g. an annotation based DI framework it could be useful to use a custom `Inspector`.
+Espeially when changing to silk from e.g. an annotation based DI framework it could be useful to use a custom `Inspector`.
 All that needs to be done is to create a own implementation or use the existing util class `Inspect` and pass such a instance to the bootstrapping process:
 {% highlight java %}
 Inspector inspector = Inspect.all().constructors().annotatedWith( Inject.class );